greengorych/greengorych.io/docs/posts/wsl-starts-after-windows-login-or-when-opening-file-explorer.md

 <!-- more -->

-I noticed unusual behavior in WSL: after enabling the debug console (`debugConsole=true`) in the `.wslconfig` configuration, one or more WSL instances would automatically start in two situations:
+I noticed unusual behavior in WSL: after enabling [`wsl2.debugConsole`][wsl2.debugconsole]{ data-preview } in the [`.wslconfig`][.wslconfig]{ data-preview } configuration, one or more WSL instances would automatically start in two situations:

-- Right after logging into Windows.
+- Right after logging into Windows
-- Every time I opened File Explorer.
+- Every time I opened File Explorer

 After a little research, I realized that this happens if I previously opened files located within WSL using the path `\\wsl$\<DistroName>\...`.
 These files appear in File Explorer's "Recent" section.

 This can also happen if shortcuts to such files are created or pinned to File Explorer's Quick Access toolbar.

-**Workarounds**:
+## Workarounds

-- Clear File Explorer history in Folder Options.
+- Clear File Explorer history in Folder Options
-- Disable "Show recently used files" in Folder Options.
+- Disable "Show recently used files" in Folder Options
-- Remove shortcuts containing the path `\\wsl$\...`.
+- Remove shortcuts containing the path `\\wsl$\...`
-- Unpin such shortcuts from the Quick Access toolbar.
+- Unpin such shortcuts from the Quick Access toolbar
-- Avoid opening files directly from `\\wsl$\...` using Windows applications.
+- Avoid opening files directly from `\\wsl$\...` using Windows applications

+[.wslconfig]: ../reference/wslconfig.md/#wslconfig
+[wsl2.debugconsole]: ../reference/wslconfig.md/#debugconsole